microsoft/TypeScript-New-Handbook/reference/JSDoc-Type-References.md

 This document first describes the way Javascript type resolution is different, because those differences are bigger and more surprising.
-Then it covers differences in name resolution. spends most of its time on type checking, although the way that Typescript binds Javascript comes up in a few places.
+Then it covers differences in name resolution.

-Later: Actually I think we'll stay in the checker the whole time, but cover both type resolution and value resolution.

 ## Simple Rewrites ##